nathanmarz/cascalog-contrib/cascalog.elephantdb/README.md

 ## Usage

-ElephantDB-Cascalog is hosted on a public maven repo [here](http://clojars.org/cascalog-elephantdb).
+ElephantDB-Cascalog is hosted on a public maven repo [here](http://clojars.org/elephantdb/cascalog-elephantdb).
 Add the following to `project.clj`:

-    [cascalog-elephantdb "0.2.0"]
+    [elephantdb/cascalog-elephantdb "0.3.5"]

 Stay tuned for updates!